Genesis Electrified G80 review

 |Electric||323 miles||7hrs 33mins (10-100%, 11kW)||22mins (10-80%, 240kW)|

-It’s a pity the generous exterior dimensions don’t translate to an overly spacious passenger compartment.
+It’s a pity the Genesis G80’s generous exterior dimensions don’t translate to lots of space for rear passengers.
 While legroom in the back is fine, taller passengers will feel at risk of brushing the roof – something that doesn’t happen in the large premium electric SUVs that many customers at this price point may also be considering.
-And there’s less boot space in the Electrified G80 than the petrol model, too – the 354-litre total is less than a VW Golf’s.
+There’s less boot space in the Electrified G80 than the petrol model, too – the 354-litre total is less than a VW Golf’s and crucially, less than the 430 litres on offer in the equivalent Mercedes EQE.